Great Waltham Twinning Association

 We visit Ceyrat for one week every other year, usually in the last week of July.
 In between, the French come to us and stay with us in our homes in Great Waltham and surrounding area (we have members in Springfield, Broomfield, Chelmsford and Great Baddow as well as Great Waltham).

-We travel to Ceyrat in a group; for the 2024 visit, we hope to go by coach and ferry, with the cost depending on numbers.
+We travel to Ceyrat in a group; for the 2024 visit we went by coach and ferry, with the cost to travelers set to just recover the cost of the coach, driver and ferry.
 Once we are there, all the trips and activities are paid for by Ceyrat Twinning Association and the hosts provide breakfast, packed lunches and dinners.

 When the French visit us, our Twinning Association organises and pays for trips for the French people.
 Any English people wishing to go on the same trips (they are not compulsory) have to pay for themselves.
 Trips may be local and hosts might need to take their guests by car, or if further afield, a coach will be hired.